Advertisement

 Protein is the building block of your muscles, organs, skin and hormones.
 If you train in the gym, run, cycle or simply want to stay lean and strong as you age, your daily protein intake matters a lot more than most people realise.

 The old guideline of 0.8 g of protein per kilogram of body weight was designed only to prevent deficiency in sedentary people.
-It is far too low for someone lifting weights in the USA, a busy office worker in the UK who trains after work, or an active parent in Canada or Australia trying to lose fat without losing muscle.
+It is far too low for someone lifting weights who trains after work, or an active person trying to lose fat without losing muscle.

 Protein Targets for Different Goals